The Celestial Toymaker: In print

 A novelisation of this serial, written by Gerry Davis and Alison Bingeman, was published by Target Books in June 1986.
 It is one of the few Doctor Who novels (original or adapted) to be written by more than one person.

 Home media

 The fourth episode, "The Final Test", was released on The Hartnell Years VHS in 1991, albeit with the "Next Episode" caption rather clumsily cut from the cliffhanger scene (this was unavoidable, as the 16mm black & white film telerecording was itself incomplete).
 In November 2004, "The Final Test" was released in digitally re-mastered form (with the "Next Episode" caption restored) on DVD in Region 1 and Region 2 in a three-disc Lost in Time box set.

 An audio-only version of the serial was released on Compact Disc in 2001, featuring linking narrations by Peter Purves.
-One of these narrations is deliberately inserted to obscure a line in "The Hall of Dolls" where the King of Hearts recites a racially-charged version of "Eeny, meeny, miny, moe" that includes a racial slur.
+One of these narrations is deliberately inserted to obscure a line in "The Hall of Dolls" where the King of Hearts recites a version of "Eeny, meeny, miny, moe" that includes a racial slur.

+A fully animated release utilising the original soundtrack recordings was released on DVD and Blu-ray in 2024.

+The Toymaker's other appearances

+Fifty-seven years after the Toymaker's last appearance in a televised Doctor Who story, the Toymaker returned as the antagonist in "The Giggle", the third and final of the 60th anniversary specials released in 2023.
+In this story, he was played by Neil Patrick Harris.

+The character has also appeared in other Doctor Who media: